verifast/verifast-vscode/README.md

 ## Requirements

 You need to install VeriFast itself separately.
-This extension requires version verifast-21.04-125-g607ce955 (created 2022-12-12) or newer.
 Download the [latest nightly build](https://github.com/verifast/verifast#binaries), extract it to any location on your machine, and configure the path to the VeriFast command in your VSCode settings (Settings -> Extensions -> VeriFast).

 ## Extension Settings